Linear lexicographic optimization and preferential bidding system: Literature review

 \subsection{Linear lexicographic optimization}

 Most of the literature on linear lexicographic optimization focuses on sequential or weighted approaches to deal with lexicographic objectives.
-To our knowledge, the earliest paper that considers such problems and suggests a different approach is the work of Isermann~\cite{Isermann1982}.
-The author proposed the lexicographic simplex method which is an extension of the ordinary simplex method in a lexicographic context where all the objectives are considered simultaneously.
-He provides the existence and duality theory which are the theoretical basis of the solution method.
-No numerical experiments are presented in the paper and the algorithm has been illustrated on an example.
-Pourkarimi et al.~\cite{POURKARIMI20071348} described another approach in which they solve a single linear program.
+To our knowledge, the earliest paper that considers such problems and suggests a different approach is the work of \cite{Isermann1982}.
+He laid the theoretical foundation of linear lexicographic optimization, which is used to extend the ordinary simplex method to a lexicographic context where all the objectives are considered simultaneously.
+No numerical experiments are presented in the paper and the algorithm is only illustrated on an example. \cite{akgul1984} has sketched a way to solve linear lexicographic programs that considers each objective sequentially and restricts the problem at each iteration to the variables that finish the previous iteration with zero reduced costs.
+This prevents from adding a new constraint at each iteration, which is a natural trick to ensure the lexicographic optimization.
+This is actually the method we have followed for solving the master problem; see Section~\ref{sec:master}.

+\cite{POURKARIMI20071348} described another approach in which they solve a single linear program.
 This latter corresponds to the dual of the weighted problem associated with the linear lexicographic program.
-The algorithm has been tested on an example.
+The algorithm is tested on an example.